LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[U] `Ivory` is a hard cream-coloured substance which forms the tusks of elephants.
 It is valuable and can be used for making carved ornaments. v.To `depict` someone or something means to show or represent them in a work of art such as a drawing or painting. n.[VAR] A `debate` is a discussion about a subject on which people have different views.

+## 2022/11/03

+... a gallery of pictures `depicting` Nelsom's most famous battles.
+The rope is made of `hemp` instead of withies.
+... the international ban on the sale of `ivory` a beach of `coarse` sand. an elite research `institute` devoted to computer software. n.[C] A `curriculum` is all the different courses of study that are taught in a school college, or university. n.[C] A `disaster` is a very bad accident such as an earthquake, or a plane crash, especially one in which a lot of people are killed. n.[U] The `utility` of something is its usefulness. n.[C] A `crossing` is a journey by boat or ship to a place on the other side of a sea, river or lake. adj. `Successive` means happening or existing one after another without a break.
+v.
+If you are `motivated` by something, especially an emotion, it cause you to behave in a particular way. n.[C] A `patent` is an official right to be the only person or company allowed to make or sell a new product for a certain period of time. n.[C] In colleges and universities in some countries, a `semetster` is one of the two main period into which the year is divided.